-The dispatching SBC is configured on the alter-ego system.
+The dispatching SBC is configured on the target system.
 You can configure it on a real server, a virtual server or in the cloud.
-If the dispatching SBC is configured on the real server, we recommend placing this server in the same datacenter where the main system is deployed to reduce network configuration work.
+If the dispatching SBC is configured on the real server, we recommend placing this server in the same datacenter where the source system is deployed to reduce network configuration work.